 My favourite thing I’ve written – and as far as I’m concerned the best! – is the short sci-fi novel The August Birds, which is available free at the link: time-travelling ravens from Norse myth transport a boy into pivotal moments in science history for every day of the last month of his life.

 If you’re a science geek you may also like The Ghost of Matter, my SJV award winning novella about Ernest Rutherford, the splitting of the atom, and the ghosts of his drowned brothers.
 Or there’s The Life in Papers of Sofie K., a novella of maths and monstrosity and magical realism centred on the life of the Russian mathematician Sofia Kovalevskaya.
 Or, if you’re into poetry, there’s my Elgin-nominated collection Chemical Letters, in which a dead scientist spends her afterlife wandering an apartment block in the form of the periodic table.

-This is my first Write-A-Thon; I’d never heard of it until I attended Clarion West last year and then I knew I had to give it a try.
-The only reason I was able to go to CW2016 was a very generous scholarship – I’d had to turn down a place at Clarion San Diego two years previously because of lack of money and that was pretty gut-wrenching – so if I can help someone else get to a Clarion workshop in the future I’ll be happy.
+This is my second Write-A-Thon; I’d never heard of it until I attended Clarion West in 2016 and then I knew I had to give it a try.
+The only reason I was able to go to CW at all was a very generous scholarship – I’d had to turn down a place at Clarion San Diego two years previously because of lack of money and that was pretty gut-wrenching – so if I can help someone else get to a Clarion workshop in the future I’ll be happy.

 Given that my Write-A-Thon project last year was non-fiction, I’m going to give fiction a go this year.
 Specifically, I’ll be working on three novelettes:

 1) “The Women Who Didn’t Win Nobels, And How World Trees Are Not A Substitute” – reimagines Lise Meitner, Rosalind Franklin, and Chien-Shiung Wu spending their afterlives under Yggdrasil and reflecting on women in science.